Omar Kholeif

 o Sotheby’s Prize

-o Situating Race, Ethnicity and Nation in Curatorial Field
+o Situating Race, Ethnicity and Nation in the Curatorial Field

 o Narratives of the Diasporic Imagination